 - produce white papers on various topics of controversy in domestic and international taxation

-- provide Continuing Legal Education (CLE) in Federal Taxation for attorneys authorized to practice by the State Bar of California
+- provide Continuing Legal Education (CLE), accredited by the State Bar of California in Federal Taxation for attorneys authorized to practice by the State Bar of California

 TLI Honors Judge John F. Dean of the United States Tax Court